americocunhajr/EPIDEMIC/paper/paper.md

 SEIAHRD).
 The file `main` defines the parameters and calculates the reproduction numbers and plots the results of the time series.
 The File `rhs` defines the ODE system used by the main file.
-The trends module has the file `epidemic_trends.m, which is the main file to generate graphs on the numbers of cases and deaths by epidemic in the countries of interest.
+The trends module has the file `epidemic_trends.m`, which is the main file to generate graphs on the numbers of cases and deaths by epidemic in the countries of interest.
 And the forecasts module has the file `epidemic_forecasts.m`, which is the main file to generate the forecast